 The projects we profile in this special section all stretch the limits of what is possible.
 At first glance, they may seem impossible to build. some of the projects are technically possible to build but may be economically unfeasible.

-This popular annual webinar takes places just as the new Top 500 Design Firms ranking is unveiled.
-It invites leaders from top-ranked firms to talk about their takeaways from the year past and their strategy for the year ahead.
+This new offering in ENR’s Top List webinar series will take place just as the 2019 Top 100 Green Contractors and Top 100 Green Design Firms rankings are unveiled.
+It will invite leaders from the top-ranked firms to talk about sustainability trends, the market for green construction and their strategy for the year ahead.

 Case Study: Learn how DocuSign and Procore developed the Best Tech for Construction Execs